toninhoPinto/Trip/peru-and-bolivia.md

 Get an uber/taxi to Plaza de Armas/straight to Hotel la Casa de Irma

 14h:
-Lunch in Mumi restaurante in Plaza de armas (reserved)
+Lunch in Mumi restaurante in Plaza de armas (reserved) NEED TO CHANGE

 15h:
-Check if can make a reservation at Chaqchao chocolate making nearby for the day after Museo Santuarios Andinos (closes at 18h) or explore the city
+Museo Santuarios Andinos (closes at 18h) or explore the city

 20h: